Visyond/website-hugo/site/content/solutions/interactive-what-if-dashboards.md

 topTitle: >-
   Turn your Excel into <span>predictive dashboards</span> that tell a story
 topSubTitle: >-
-  Visualize spreadsheets as interactive 'what-if' dashboards connected to the central model, empowering your team to play with scenarios and get answers to 'what will happen if...'
+  Visualize spreadsheets as predictive 'what-if' dashboards and interactive calculators connected to the central model, empowering your team to play with scenarios and get answers to 'what will happen if...'
 topVideoThumbnail: /video/grid_thumbnail.jpg
 topVideo: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4
 topCoverImage: /img/icons/use-cases/use_case_8.svg